x

 PORTLAND, Ore. — The 2024 election is now a little more than a month away, and the candidates in Portland's mayoral race are entering the final stretch ahead of what will likely be the city's biggest-ever election in terms of the number of seats on the ballot.

 The winners will be the first to hold office under Portland's new form of government, with the new mayor in particular likely to play an outsize role in setting the tone for how the new system will function.
-Mayoral candidates and current city commissioners Rene Gonzalez and Carmen Rubio are guests on this week's episode of Straight Talk.
+Mayoral candidates and current city commissioners Rene Gonzalez and Carmen Rubio were guests on this week's episode of Straight Talk.

 Both candidates have appeared on the program before, and so has fellow commissioner and mayoral candidate Mingus Mapps, plus mayoral hopefuls Keith Wilson and Liv Osthus.
 All of them continue to hone their messages in the final weeks before the election, and Gonzalez and Rubio in particular have had to fend off new reports about problematic driving records.